8none1/lnl_telegram_bot/README.md

 Google Apps script is more or less Javascript.
 You can write a script and then deploy it as a web app.
 This will give you a unique URL which should be kept secret ideally.
 You need to tell your Telegram bot about that URL and it will `POST` a JSON object to that URL each time it receives a command (not all messages in the group will be sent to the bot, so it won't snoop on your normal conversations).

-I found it extremely frustraiting to test and debug this Apps Script.
-In order to test in the real work you have to deploy it each time which takes a few seconds and a lot of clicking, plus the logging doesn't seem work at all, so you're left with few options to see what's going on.
+I found it extremely frustrating to test and debug this Apps Script.
+In order to test you have to deploy it each time which takes a few seconds and a lot of clicking, plus the logging doesn't seem work at all, so you're left with few options to see what's going on.
 The best way to debug is to stub out the bits which would be POSTed to you from Telegram and then use the `Run` option at the top of the editor to execute the main `doPOST` function.
 That way you do get logs and you don't have to wait to deploy each time.
 More on this later.

 ## The Script itself